-- Prioritize incidents according to available resources and manpower.
+Prioritize incidents according to available resources and manpower.

-- Attachment storage – you can collect screenshots of incident reports and file them alongside the incident reports.
+Attachment storage – you can collect screenshots of incident reports and file them alongside the incident reports.

-- Assign actions to members of your organization such as conducting confirmation tests and fixing issues.
+Assign actions to members of your organization such as conducting confirmation tests and fixing issues.

 Having the right commercial test management tool makes reporting incidents and making observations on the go a breeze with any device.
-You can customize the reporting categories, assign people to specific roles, add images and use statistics to analyze the risks and trends present in your organization.
+You can customize the reporting categories, assign people to specific roles, add images and use statistics to analyse the risks and trends present in your organization.